 Let’s admit it.
 The term “generational talent” is so overused it is ridiculous.
 Not every player who flashes on film can get a “generation talent” label — that’s not how it works.
 Unless a player is one of the best you have ever seen on the field and a cut above the rest of his peers, can that conversation even be brought up?

 Well, I am about to bring it up.
-Florida’s Kyle Pitts is just that damn good.
+Pitts is just that damn good.
 In fact, he is the highest-graded tight end I have ever scouted, and I am not alone.
-Your favorite draft analyst’s favorite draft analysts planted their flags on the same hill.
+Your favorite fantasy analyst’s favorite draft analysts planted their flags on the same hill.

-It would be no surprise to see Kyle Pitts break the record as the highest-drafted tight end in NFL Draft history in less than two months.
-In my most recent mock draft, I have Kyle Pitts going sixth overall to the Philadelphia Eagles.
+It came as no surprise to see Pitts break the record as the highest-drafted tight end in NFL Draft history.
 There is a strong case to be made that he is the second-best receiver in this class as well.
-Kyle Pitts’ value in dynasty should be that of a player who could be the best player at his position in a couple of years.
+Pitts’ value in dynasty should be that of a player who could be the best player at his position in a couple of years.
 His ceiling is the best in the game.

-Right now, without having even been fitted for his shoulder pads, he is my No. 5 tight end in dynasty.
-Once we have his landing spot, he might move to No. 4 over T.J.
-Hockenson.
+Right now, without having even been fitted for his shoulder pads, Pitts is my No. 5 tight end in dynasty.
 I am that bullish on Pitts’ fantasy value.
 Yes, I am fully aware this could come back to bite me, but there is nothing in either his film or athletic profile that makes me want to change my mind.

 Pitts originally attended Abington Senior High School in Abington, Pennsylvania, before transferring in 2016 to Archbishop Wood Catholic High School in Warminster, Pennsylvania.
 The move came mainly because his former coach wanted him to play QB rather than tight end — the move worked out.

-Pitts went on to play on both sides as a tight end and defensive end, and would participate in the 2018 Under Armour Senior Bowl.
+Pitts went on to play on both sides of the ball, as a tight end and defensive end.
+In 2018, Pitts participated in the Under Armour Senior Bowl.

-As a backup his freshman year, Pitts saw little playing time.
+As a backup his freshman year at Florida, Pitts saw little playing time.
 He appeared in 11 games but caught only 3 passes for 73 yards and 1 touchdown.
-In 2019, Kyle Pitts took over as the starting tight end.
+In 2019, he took over as the starting tight end.
 He played in all 13 games, making 12 starts as a true sophomore, recording 54 receptions for 649 yards and 5 touchdowns (second-most for a Florida tight end since 1996).

 Pitts led all SEC tight ends in receptions, receiving yards, and touchdowns.
-He ended the season as a Coaches’ All-SEC first-team selection, Associated Press All-SEC first-team selection, and a Walter Camp Player of the Year semifinalist.
+He earned first-team selections in the 2019 Coaches’ All-SEC and Associated Press All-SEC.
+In addition, he was a Walter Camp Player of the Year semifinalist.

-Kyle Pitts put the NCAA, NFL, and dynasty managers on notice.
-In 2020, his value went through the roof.
+Pitts put the NCAA, NFL, and dynasty managers on notice.
+In 2020, Pitts’ fantasy value went through the roof.

 Pitts was unguardable in 2020

-If not for Kyle Pitts, there would be no Kyle Trask right now.
-Pitts played in all eight games, hauling in 43 catches for 770 yards (17.9 avg.) and 12 touchdowns.
-He had five games over 80 yards receiving during the shortened season, including three over 100 yards.
-He also has three multi-score games, including three against Kentucky and four versus Ole Miss.
+If not for Pitts, there would be far less excitement over Kyle Trask right now.
+Pitts played in eight games, hauling in 43 catches for 770 yards (17.9 avg.) and 12 touchdowns.
+He had five games with over 80 receiving yards during the shortened season, including three over 100.
+He also has three multi-score games, including three scores against Kentucky and four versus Ole Miss.

 Here is where things get spicy.
 Usually, I would almost always say to draft based on team need in dynasty.
-However, Kyle Pitts is one of those exceptions.
-There’s a case to see him go off the board as early as the third pick in 1QB dynasty drafts.
-I could see it going: 1) Najee Harris, 2) your top wide receiver, 3) Kyle Pitts.
+However, Pitts is one of those exceptions.
+There’s a case to see Pitts go off the board as early as the second pick in 1QB dynasty drafts.
+I could see it going Najee Harris and then either Ja’Marr Chase or Pitts.

-In Superflex dynasty formats, where QBs carry more value, I would think at least Trevor Lawrence and Justin Fields would slot above him.
+In Superflex dynasty formats, where QBs carry more fantasy value, I would think at least Trevor Lawrence, Justin Fields, and Trey Lance would slot above Pitts.
 Now, this is all in PPR scoring.
-With popularity surging in TE-premium formats, Kyle Pitts would move to my 1.01 in 1QB and 1.03 in Superflex.
+With popularity surging in TE-premium formats, Pitts would move to my 1.01 in 1QB and 1.03 in Superflex.

 The 2021 rookie draft is extremely deep at wide receiver.
-In the second round, you will find guys who will be starters for you by Week 6.
-What you will not find is game-breaking talent at the shallowest position in all of fantasy football.
+In Round 2, you will find guys who will be starters for you by Week 6.
+What you will not find is the game-breaking talent Pitts provides at the shallowest position in all of fantasy football.

 Want more fantasy football analysis and news?